gristlabs/grist-core/README.md

 configuration) for self-hosting.
 Grist Labs offers a hosted service at [docs.getgrist.com](https://docs.getgrist.com).

-To run Grist running on your computer with [Docker](https://www.docker.com/get-started), do:
+To get Grist running on your computer with [Docker](https://www.docker.com/get-started), do:

 ```sh
 docker pull gristlabs/grist